 1. College Advising

-L&S College Advisers in the L&S Office of Undergraduate Advising in 206 Evans Hall advise students regarding fulfilling University of California, UC Berkeley and L&S College requirements to graduate; choosing a major; general schedule planning; moving expected graduation term dates, taking leaves of absence, requesting reduced course loads below the required 13 units, concerns about grades and probation, etc. See College of L&S Advising Services.
+L&S College Advisors in the L&S Office of Undergraduate Advising advise students regarding fulfilling University of California, UC Berkeley, and College of Letters & Science requirements to graduate; choosing a major; general schedule planning; moving expected graduation term dates, taking leaves of absence, requesting reduced course loads below the required 13 units, concerns about grades and probation, etc. For more information, refer to College of L&S Advising Services.